James Losey Coller

 Noted events in his life were:

-1. Land: Lees Lake, Newton Township, Calhoun County, Michigan.
+1. Picture: Lees Lake, Newton Township, Calhoun County, Michigan.
 There were 95 acres running south from the eastern point of Lees Lake.
 According to current road names, 75 acres were north of J DR S and 20 were south off J DR S. This 1873 plat map shows that Mrs A. Collar owned the property at that time.
 This was after the death of James.